Boys & Maughan regularly assist people in who would like to have greater control over their leasehold property.

 In addition to the Right to Manage, leaseholders have had for many years, the right to purchase the freehold from the landlord.
 This is formally known as the Right to Enfranchise (RTE).

-We have recently advised clients in Broadstairs, North Foreland and Palm Bay on their Right to Enfranchise and Right to Manage claims.
+We often advise clients in Broadstairs, North Foreland and Palm Bay on their Right to Enfranchise and Right to Manage claims.

 We can also help if you would like to extend the lease on your property.

 Leaseholders and their neighbours can make a claim to take control of the maintenance and service charges of their building.
 If successful, you can save money and ensure that the building you live in is maintained satisfactorily.
 Leaseholders who have the Right to Manage also have the option to instruct managing agents to look after maintenance issues.